vikhola/vikhola/docs/api/events.md

 				event.trailers
 			</td>
 			<td>
-				The "trailers" property return a response trailers.
+				The "trailers" property returns response trailers that will be sent to the client side.
 			</td>
 			<td>
 				<pre>